udacity/workspaces-student-support/jupyter/README.md

     # do long-running work here
 ```

-You can also cut and paste the code into a new file from the raw link for this file.
+You can also cut and paste the code into a new file from  [https://raw.githubusercontent.com/udacity/workspaces-student-support/master/jupyter/workspace_utils.py](raw).
 Make sure you call the file `workspace_utils.py`.